 Upcoming concerts and events

-Irish Composers Collective - End of October, Dublin
+Irish Composers Collective - October 23rd, Dublin

 Performance of Nagoya Marimbas and several new works by Irish composers for percussion duo.